 What does it cost?

-The mandatory October 22 workshop fee is $65.
+The mandatory December 2, 2018 workshop fee is $65.
 Tuition for the full program is $300/student (contact the Birdfoot office to request a need-based scholarship or arrange a payment plan).
-In addition to monthly coachings, the February workshop, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2018 Birdfoot Festival concerts on May 30, 31, June 1, and 2, 2018.
+In addition to monthly coachings, workshops, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2019 Birdfoot Festival concerts on May 29, 30, 31 and, June 1, 2019.

 Both individual musicians and pre-formed chamber ensembles (duos, piano trios, string quartets, woodwind or brass quintets, etc.) are invited to apply for the Young Artist Program.
 Individual applicants, whenever possible, will be placed in an ensemble with other musicians of similar age and level, which will work together throughout the year.

-- Submit your registration for the mandatory, October 22, 2017 Fall Workshop using the link below by the end of Sunday, October 15, 2017.
+- Submit your registration for the mandatory, December 2, 2018 Workshop using the link below by the end of Friday, November 30, 2018.

-- Participate in the workshop on October 22, 12:30 PM–5 PM.
-All participants will prepare a short set movement of chamber music (which will be sent to you upon receipt of your registration) that will be explored during the October 22 workshop.
+- Participate in the workshop on December 2, 3 PM–5 PM at Tulane University.
+All participants will prepare a short set movement of chamber music (which will be sent to you upon receipt of your registration) that will be explored during the December 2 workshop.
 Pre-formed ensembles may also bring repertoire that they are learning.
 Please contact the Birdfoot Festival if you have questions about repertoire and musical level.

-- Workshop participants will be notified by October 29 if they are accepted into the full program.
-Upon acceptance, Young Artists will participate in monthly coachings with this program’s resident teaching artists, a full-day workshop (February 25, 2018), coachings and masterclasses with Birdfoot Festival Artists (May 27 and 29, 2018), Showcase Concerts before Birdfoot Festival concerts (7–7:45 PM on May 31 and June 2, 2018), and a final concert for all program participants (6 PM on June 3, 2018).
+- Workshop participants will be notified soon after the workshop if they are accepted into the full program.
+Upon acceptance, Young Artists will participate in two coaching per month with this program’s resident teaching artists, a subsequent workshop (TBA) and a masterclass with Birdfoot Festival Artists (May 26, 2019), Showcase Concerts before Birdfoot Festival concerts (May 29 and May 30), and a final concert for all program participants (6 PM on June 1, 2019).

-Step 1: Fill out and submit the 2017–2018 Young Artists Program Fall Workshop online registration form for each participant by midnight on Friday, October 20, 2017.
+Step 1: Fill out and submit the December Young Artists Program Workshop online registration form for each participant by midnight on Friday, November 30, 2018.